de-engineer/de-engineer.github.io/_posts/2022-01-26-Understanding-Virtual-Memory-Paging-and-other-memory-related-concepts.md

 # Memory Manager in Windows
 All the management of the virtual memory and virtual addresses is done by the Memory Manager, which is a part of the Windows executive (kernel component).
 Here are the specific tasks of the memory manager:
-- Translating a virtual memory address to a physical memory address.
+- Telling the CPU how to translate a virtual memory address to a physical memory address.
 - Performing paging.
 - Allocation, Reservation, Freeing of virtual memory.
 - Handling page faults.